stryker-mutator/stryker-js/packages/stryker-karma-runner/README.md

 However, it does *not* come packaged with it's own version of `karma`, instead it uses *your very own karma* version.
 It can also work with `@angular/cli`, see [Configuring](#configuring)

+**Note:** karma v2.0.3 has a [known issue](https://github.com/karma-runner/karma/issues/3057) which makes it impossible to use it with Stryker. please upgrade to 2.0.4 or higher.

 ## Configuring

 You can configure the `stryker-karma-runner` using the `stryker.conf.js` config file.